aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/substitute-font-of-particular-style-in-dwg/_index.md

 Before you embark on this tutorial, make sure you have the following set up:

 1. **Aspose.CAD for Java Library:** Download and install the Aspose.CAD library.
-You can find the library and its documentation [here](https://releases.aspose.com/cad/java/).
+You can find the library and its documentation on the **[Aspose.CAD for Java download page](https://releases.aspose.com/cad/java/)**.

 2. **Java Development Kit (JDK):** Ensure that you have Java installed on your machine.